sirduney/dunes-cli/DUNES.md

 ##### Pointer

-After all edicts are processed, remaining unallocated dunes are transferred to the transaction's first non-OP_RETURN output.
+After all edicts are processed, remaining unallocated dunes are transferred to the transaction's first `non-OP_RETURN` output.
 A dunestone may optionally contain a pointer that specifies an alternative default output.

 ##### Burning

-Dunes may be burned by transferring them to an OP_RETURN output with an edict or pointer.
+Dunes may be burned by transferring them to an `OP_RETURN` output with an edict or pointer.

 ##### Cenotaphs

-Dunestones may be malformed for a number of reasons, including non-pushdata opcodes in the dunestone OP_RETURN, invalid varints, or unrecognized dunestone fields.
+Dunestones may be malformed for a number of reasons, including non-pushdata opcodes in the dunestone `OP_RETURN`, invalid varints, or unrecognized dunestone fields.

 Malformed dunestones are termed cenotaphs.